How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 Triple Whale dashboard

 Track these metrics among others in your main weekly and monthly dashboard so you can monitor performance.
 I’ve created such a dashboard for new subscribers to our free growth course that contains all the metrics a Shopify store should be track.
 In it are simple directions to collect the data to save you time.
-The “Digital Darts Shopify Company Dashboard” is in the 30+ page deck “4 Rules of Store Growth” you get when subscribing.
+The “Digital Darts Shopify Company Dashboard” is in the deck “4 Rules of Store Growth” that you get when subscribing for FREE.
 It’s a gift within a gift.

 4 Rules of Store Growth with Shopify Company Dashboard